pla/ERPC-K2-integration/README.md

 All mods except ERPC are optional.
 Space X needs to be configured before starting your save.

+Assembler and Lab Graphics by [Hurricane064](https://mods.factorio.com/user/Hurricane046) thank you for making them available

 This Mod is inspired by quindao's [Expanded Rocket Payloads Continued Touched by an AngelBob](https://mods.factorio.com/mod/ERPCTbaAB)